 Northeast finished the season with a 32-19 record and posted a school-record for MACJC North Division wins with 17.
 The Tigers finished second to Jones County at the MACJC State Tournament and then continued its postseason momentum at the regional competition at Clinton’s Traceway Park.

-Long’s Tigers were successful in the classroom as well with seven members selected for National Junior College Athletic Association (NJCAA) Student-Athlete Academic Awards.
+Long’s Tigers were successful in the classroom as well with seven members selected for NJCAA Student-Athlete Academic Awards.
 The team as a whole was honored by the NJCAA as well for its scholastic prowess.